Matthew Wright (American football): Kansas City Chiefs (third stint)

 On November 26, 2024, Wright was signed to the Chiefs' practice squad following an injury to Spencer Shrader.
 He was signed to the active roster on December 4.
 Wright booted 4 field goals in a 19-17 victory in his first game back with the Chiefs.
-In his second game back, he went 4-for-4 on field goals, including the game-winner as time expired against the Chargers, helping the Chiefs clinch the AFC West.
+In his second game back, he went 4-for-4 on field goals, including the game-winner as time expired against the Los Angeles Chargers, helping the Chiefs clinch the AFC West.
 The game-winning 31-yard field goal hit the left upright before going in, prompting many to dub it "A Doink for the Division."
 Wright earned his second AFC Special Teams Player of the Week award for his performance.
 Wright was released on December 14 after Harrison Butker returned in Week 15, when the Chiefs faced the Cleveland Browns.

 Tennessee Titans

-On December 26, 2024, Wright was signed to the Tennessee Titans practice squad following an injury to Nick Folk, and promoted to the active roster two days later.
+On December 26, 2024, Wright was signed to the Tennessee Titans' practice squad following an injury to Nick Folk, and promoted to the active roster two days later.
 After making all three of his kicks in Week 17, he was waived on December 30.
 However, Wright was added back to the Titans' practice squad on January 1, 2025.
 He was elevated for the season closer and made both of his field goals once again.